wyatt8740/IBM3161-font/README.md

     FONT="IBM3161.psf"

 You're done.
 You might have to reboot for it to show everywhere.

+The `setfont` command line program should also be able to apply it on a specific TTY on a one-off basis.

 #### [FreeBSD Console Installation](#contents)
 To-do: write up the FreeBSD console installation.
 I currently haven't gotten